 - Listen to the commentators: They often explain controversial moments.

-- Use replays: Replays often show the moment of the pass and the positions of the players.
+- Use replays: Replays often show the moment of the pass and the players' positions.

 Interesting facts about offside